-Modules in Node.js can be categorized into three types:
+Modules in Node.js can be grouped into three types:

-• Core Modules: These are built-in modules like buffer, http, fs, etc.
+- Core Modules: These are built-in modules that come with Node.js itself.
+Examples of core modules are buffer, http, fs, etc.

-• Third-Party Modules: These modules are made by other programmers and are available to use and install through package managers like npm and yarn.
-Example: express, loadash, etc.
+- Third-Party Modules: These modules are made by other programmers and are available to use and install through package managers like npm and yarn.
+Examples of third-party modules are express, loadash, etc.

 When the require statement is called, Node.js follows the following sequence of steps to load the module: